mgree/ffs/docs/ffs.1.md

   *ffs=warn*.
 Setting *-q* turns off all output; setting *-d* sets *ffs=debug*.

+# EXIT STATUS

+0

+: Successfully unmounted.

+1

+: A FUSE or other filesystem error occurred.

+2

+: Command-line argument parsing error.

 # EXAMPLES

 The general workflow is to run *ffs*, do some work, and then unmount